 And yes (THANK GOD IN HEAVEN) he liked them.

-The game has now been played (and won) for the last three nights.
+The game has now been played (and won) for the last three feedings.
 Woohoo!
 Daddy wins, too!

 But now we’re out of stars.
 And I Googled the hell out of them, and only found a couple of old photos from 2010.
 Looks like Daddy will be playing Find the Juju Stars all day tomorrow.